 Spending the night

 During the summer months most affordable hotels are booked solid.
 If you’re late, you’ll have a hard time finding a place to sleep.
 Booking ahead of time is definitely necessary during the holiday periods.
-There is a wide range of hotels available, from cheap budget hotels to five-star luxury hotels.
+There is a wide range of hotels available.
+From cheap budget hotels to five-star luxury hotels.
 The hotels housed in old canal-side building often speak to the imagination the most.

 Food and drink

 There are restaurants scattered throughout the center of Amsterdam.
 You can try out dishes from every kitchen in the world.
-In streets where tourists often go, like the Jordaan neighborhood, the Zeedijk or the Utrechtse street, you’ll find numerous excellent eateries everywhere, but plenty of great restaurants are found outside of the tourist areas.
+In streets where tourists often go, like the Jordaan neighborhood, the Zeedijk or the Utrechtsestraat, you’ll find numerous excellent eateries everywhere, but plenty of great restaurants are found outside of the tourist areas.
 Every year, new restaurants and bars emerge on the scene and just as many disappear.
 Amsterdam is a city of innovation.

 Young party-goers are mostly found in the nightlife surrounding the Rembrandtplein and the Leidseplein.
 The Melkweg and Paradiso have managed to stay on top of trends and still serve as pop temples.
 Amsterdam’s many theaters guarantee a wide selection of shows.
 The Leidseplein houses an American stand-up comedy theater show.
 In the Stopera you can attend wonderful ballet or opera shows.
-Fans of classical music come from far and wide to see performances in the Koninklijk Concertgebouw (Concert Hall).
+Fans of classical music come from far and wide to see performances in the Koninklijk Concertgebouw (Royal Concert Hall).
 There are many more theaters, each with its own charm and schedule.

 Many people come to Amsterdam to go shopping.
 There are plenty of fun markets, like the Albert Cuyp market, the Patch market in the Westerstraat, the exotic Dappermarkt and the market on the Waterlooplein.
 You’ll find a lot of small shops offering unique clothing or other special ranges.
 The P.C.
 Hooftstraat is home to an ever increasing number of ‘flagship stores’ of well-known brands.
 The Kalverstraat and the Nieuwendijk have something for every budget.
 Magna Plaza is a large shopping mall (former post office), near Amsterdam’s biggest shopping mall of all: de Bijenkorf.